shvchk/Signal-Desktop-installer/README.md

     `wget https://raw.githubusercontent.com/shvchk/Signal-Desktop-installer/master/install.py && python3 install.py`

-    This will download Signal Desktop package, unpack it to the current directory, create a .desktop file and a cron job for updating.
+    This will download Signal Desktop package, unpack it to the current directory, create a .desktop file and a cron job for updating (all these could be changed via [command line arguments](#command-line-arguments)).

 That's it!
 Signal Desktop launcher should now appear in the programs list.